nhsengland/NHSSynth/docs/development_guide.md

-# Development Guide
+# Development guide

 *This document aims to provide a comprehensive set of instructions for continuing development of this package.
 Good knowledge of Python development is assumed.
 Some ways of working are subjective and preferential; as such we try to be as minimal in our proscription of other methods as possible.*

-## Development Environment Setup
+## Development environment setup

 ### Python